-Before an advisory committee is convened the Board convenes a TAC to review a candidate condition against the Board's five newborn screening requirements criteria, staff should complete a preliminary review should be done to determine there is whether sufficient scientific evidence is available to apply the criteria for inclusion, which is the qualifying assumption.
+Before the Board convenes a TAC to review a candidate condition against the newborn screening criteria, staff should complete a preliminary review to determine whether sufficient scientific evidence is available to apply the criteria for inclusion, which is the qualifying assumption.
 If the candidate condition is on the Health Resources and Services Administration (HRSA) Recommended Uniform Screening Panel (RUSP), the Board and Department will consider the qualifying assumption met and convene a TAC.